 When it comes to the food – which I’ll confirm from the outset is amazing – this is sharing cuisine at its finest.

-We visit on a Wednesday and are immediately agreed by the attentive staff, who are superb all night.
+We visit on a Wednesday and are immediately greeted by the attentive staff, who are superb all night.

 Seated in our comfy booth, which is so roomy we could have brought a group of pals along with us, we order a Coconut Gimlet and a Rhubarb Sbagliato.
 The former is strong, but the latter is fruity and refreshing.